 Changing lives - Qhubeka

-Never look back, dont slow down - Qhubeka
+Never look back, don’t slow down - Qhubeka

 Changing lives - Qhubeka